GabrielGhe/GabrielGhe.github.io/_posts/2016-10-04-heap-datastructure.md

 ![Binary tree]({{ ASSET_PATH }}/../images/2016-10-04-heap-datastructure3.png)

-In a max-heap, the parent node must have a higher value than its two children nodes.
+In a max-heap, the parent node must have a higher value than its two child nodes.

 <br/><br/>

 ![Binary tree]({{ ASSET_PATH }}/../images/2016-10-04-heap-datastructure4.png)

-In a min-heap, the parent node must have a lower value than its two children nodes.
+In a min-heap, the parent node must have a lower value than its two child nodes.